Assignment Help

 What are the properties of expected value? +

-The key properties of expected value are: (1) Linearity — E(aX + b) = a·E(X) + b for constants a and b.
-(2) Additivity — E(X + Y) = E(X) + E(Y) for ANY random variables X and Y (independence not required).
-(3) For independent variables — E(XY) = E(X)·E(Y).
-(4) E(c) = c for any constant c.
-(5) If X ≥ 0, then E(X) ≥ 0.
-(6) Jensen's Inequality — for a convex function g: E[g(X)] ≥ g[E(X)].
-The linearity and additivity properties are the most heavily tested at the undergraduate level — they allow you to decompose complex expectations into simpler pieces without knowing the joint distribution.
+(1) Linearity: E(aX + b) = a·E(X) + b.
+(2) Additivity: E(X + Y) = E(X) + E(Y) for ANY X and Y. (3) Independence: E(XY) = E(X)·E(Y) when X and Y are independent.
+(4) E(c) = c for any constant.
+(5) Jensen’s Inequality for convex g: E[g(X)] ≥ g[E(X)].
+Linearity and additivity are most heavily tested at undergraduate level.

 What is covariance and how does it affect variance of sums? +

-Covariance Cov(X, Y) = E(XY) − E(X)·E(Y) measures how two random variables vary together.
-Positive covariance means they tend to move in the same direction; negative covariance means opposite directions.
-Covariance directly affects the variance of a sum: Var(X + Y) = Var(X) + Var(Y) + 2·Cov(X, Y).
-Only when X and Y are independent (Cov = 0) does this simplify to Var(X) + Var(Y).
-In portfolio theory, the covariance between asset returns determines how much diversification reduces total portfolio variance.
-Note: zero covariance does NOT guarantee independence — only that there's no linear dependence.
+Cov(X, Y) = E(XY) − E(X)·E(Y) measures how two variables vary together.
+Positive covariance: they move in the same direction.
+Negative: opposite directions.
+It directly affects: Var(X + Y) = Var(X) + Var(Y) + 2·Cov(X, Y).
+Only when independent (Cov = 0) does this simplify to Var(X) + Var(Y).

 What is the difference between population variance and sample variance? +